jeffhammond/blog/Dell_Inspiron5000_Linux.md

 I can't really compare the Mac laptop because it is burdened with corporate IT bloatware like Microsoft Outlook that I unfortunately have to run all the time.
 I've mostly given up on building software natively on MacOS because Apple refuses to let me program the GPU in a sensible manner (their OpenCL is decent for a 1.x implementation, but that's not saying much).

-The other thing I like about this laptop is that it cost less than $800.
+The other thing I like about this laptop is that it cost around $800.
 My Macbook Pro cost around $3000 and while it has twice the SSD and more memory (16 vs 12), it's not faster than the cheaper one, and certainly not anywhere near four times faster.
-I see that I can get a similarly provisioned Mac laptop with the new M1 procesor in it for *only* twice the cost of my Dell.
+I can get a similarly provisioned Mac laptop with the new M1 procesor in it for *only* twice the cost of my Dell.
 While people on Twitter tell me that the M1 is seventy bazillion times better than every other processor ever made, I am very happy with the performance and the battery life on the Dell, particularly for the price.
+Also, my name is not Jon Masters and I do not love ARM processors *that* much.

 ## Raw